This post is Part 5 in a series based on a presentation I recently did. The rest of the posts can be found here.

 I know I’ve written before about how lucky I am that I’ve come into contact with a lot of other people, both patients and medical professionals, who want the same thing I do.
 These people have been prepared to give me a bit of a platform, not only at one-off events like SFOD and KQuiP, but also within more long-term commitments like serving on the committee for both the National Kidney Federation and my local Kidney Patients Association, as well as being involved in a project to improve post-transplant services for young adults in my area of the North West.
 It’s crazy how much you can do once you start to say yes!

-At least for me, all it took was jumping off the cliff and saying “yes” to the first thing I was asked to be involved in.
-I was very apprehensive about it, as it wasn’t something I’d ever done before, let alone felt like I was any good at, but I ultimately realised that I may as well try it out anyway, and that if it didn’t suit me, I didn’t have to agree to anything similar again!
+In my case, all it took was jumping off the cliff and saying “yes” to the first thing I was asked to be involved in.
+I was very apprehensive about it, as it wasn’t something I’d ever done before, let alone felt like I was any good at, but I ultimately realised that I may as well try it out anyway.
+If it didn’t suit me, I didn’t have to agree to anything similar again!
 How bad could one event possibly be!?

 Let’s just say that I very quickly discovered that opportunities like this have a way of magically multiplying.
 The more I agreed to do, the more I was asked to do.